Poem Rocket

 joining the other notes mash-notes love-sighs complaints-musical

-shrieks of despair and the million unutterable thoughts of frogs
+shrieks of despair and the million unutterable thoughts

 I send you my rocket of amazing chemical